chaogoesmu/MapGame-Front/notes.md

 find Game (f)
-  currently this is built in the backend, just grab all games currently being played join Game (f)
+  currently this is built in the backend, just grab all games currently being played join Game (f) render other players on the map (f) capture mechanic (f)  proximity based when calling marco for now

-render other players on the map (f) capture mechanic (f)  proximity based when calling marco for now render lines for vague non specific directions (f)
+render lines for vague non specific directions (f)
   90 degree and branch off, render a circle then render to, shrink radius of circle depending on distance?  size of based on distance so always about a 45 degree?

+requests to the Backend

+Users:
+login
+logout
+create users

+Games:
+create games
+get Games

+gamesData:
+add user to a game
+Get all Users
+modify Users